netbymatt/ws4kp/README.md

 ### Music doesn't auto play
 Ws4kp is muted by default, but if it was unmuted on the last visit it is coded to try and auto play music on subsequent visits.
 But, it's considered bad form to have a web site play music automatically on load, and I fully agree with this.
 [Chrome](https://developer.chrome.com/blog/autoplay/#media_engagement_index) and [Firefox](https://hacks.mozilla.org/2019/02/firefox-66-to-block-automatically-playing-audible-video-and-audio/) have extensive details on how and when auto play is allowed.

-Chrome seems to be more lenient on auto play and will eventually let a site auto-play music if you're visited it enough recently and manually clicked to start playing music on each visit.
+Chrome seems to be more lenient on auto play and will eventually let a site auto-play music if you've visited it enough recently and manually clicked to start playing music on each visit.
 It also has a flag you can add to the command line when launching Chrome: `chrome.exe --autoplay-policy=no-user-gesture-required`.
 This is the best solution when using Kiosk-style setup.

 If you're unable to pre-set the play state before entering kiosk mode (such as with a home dashboard implementation) you can add the query string value below to the url.
 Volume can be pre-set in the same way.
 The browser will still follow the auto play rules outlined above.
 ```